-Note: A fuel level sensing unit is not an ignition source.
+Note: Fuel level sensing units and sealed DC powered bilge pumps are not an ignition source.

 A. Natural ventilation:

 - Intake duct below level of carburetor. - Exhaust duct extended to lower portion of the bilge, below starter level. - Cowls trimmed so as not to re-circulate fumes.